sana33/SDCOR/Readme.md

 * #### There are some commented scripts (each followed by _"@-- debugging script --@"_) in the code that could be uncommented if necessary, in the case of tracking the functionality of the proposed method.

-* #### There are two training videos for both [RAM version](/videos/SDCOR_RAMversion.wmv) and [Disk version](/videos/SDCOR_DiskVersion.wmv), which each of them demonstrates a test run of the corresponding implementation.
+* #### There are two training videos for both the [RAM version](/videos/SDCOR_RAMversion.wmv) and the [Disk version](/videos/SDCOR_DiskVersion.wmv), each of which demonstrates a test run of the corresponding implementation.

-* #### If the process of a GUI gets so long and intolerable, or if for any kind of reason you want to cease the operation, you can click in the _Command Window_ of MATLAB and press _Ctrl+C_ or _Ctrl+Break_.
+* #### If the process of a GUI gets so long and intolerable, or if for any reason you want to cease the operation, you can click in the _Command Window_ of MATLAB and press _Ctrl+C_ or _Ctrl+Break_.

 ## &#x1F4D8; Citation

-If you are interested in the idea or you are using this code for your research, please cite our paper as:
+If you are interested in the idea of our study or you are using this code for your research, please cite our paper as:

 ```
 @article{naghavi2020sdcor,